top of page

 I first walked the Freedom Trail as a teenager (before we had apps) and it was soooo interesting.
 Now you have a variety of ways to see the Freedom Trail.
 You can walk it without any kind of tour, although you'll miss the historical significance of what you're seeing; you can do a guided tour with guides in colonial period costumes or you can download the Freedom Trail Boston Guide.
 The app is “free” to download, but once in you’ll still have to purchase the Freedom Trail guided tour.
 But at just $6.99 for the full Freedom Trail tour, it’s much less than booking a guided tour.

-Not to be missed on the Freedom Trail:
+Not to miss on the Freedom Trail:

 PAUL REVERE HOUSE